 Desvenlafaxine

 Desvenlafaxine (Pristiq ™) received approval from the FDA in 2008.
 The drug resembles Venlafaxine structurally, being Venlafaxine’s only active metabolite.
 It has an 11-hour half-life (allowing for once-a-day dosing) and is 10 times more potent in blocking serotonin reabsorbing than norepinephrine.
 It’s unknown what order this medication blocks neurotransmitters, but it has been observed weakly blocking dopamine reuptake, just like Venlafaxine and Duloxetine.
+Desvenlafaxine is a notable entry on any SSRI vs SNRI drug list due to its simplified metabolism and predictable dosing.

 Milnacipran